xiaoxianhjy/ms-agent/README.md

 ## 🎉 News

+* 🔥July 18, 2025: Release MS-Agent v1.0.0, improve the experience of Agent chat with MCP, and update the readme for [Agentic Insight](projects/deep_research/README.md).

 * 🔥July 16, 2025: Release MS-Agent v1.0.0rc0, which includes the following updates:
   - Support for Agent chat with MCP (Model Context Protocol)